rafaqz/ModelParameters.jl/README.md

 # What are Params?

-`Param` is a wrapper for your parameter value and any metadata you need to track about it.
-Essentially it's a struct that holds a `NamedTuple`.
-The struct simply marks it so we don't get mixed up with other `NamedTuple`s in a model.
-It expects to always have a `:val` field - which is the default if you don't used a keyword argument:
+`Param` is a wrapper for your parameter value and any metadata you need to track about it. `Param` has flexible fields, but expects to always have a `:val` field
+- which is the default if you don't used a keyword argument:

 ```julia
 par = Param(99.0)
 @assert par.val == 99.0
 ```

-We use a `NamedTuple` so that using parameters is more flexible for scripting - if you have an idea for tracking a new thing about you model - you can just add it!.
-When paramters are built into a model, they are standardised so that they all have the same fields, filling the gaps with `nothing`.
+Internally `Param` uses a `NamedTuple` so to be flexible for scripting, you can just add anything you need.
+When parameters are built into a model, they are standardised so that they all have the same fields, filling the gaps with `nothing`.

-There are a few other "priveleged" fields that have specific behaviour, if you use them.
+There are a few other "privileged" fields that have specific behaviour, if you use them.
 A `units` field will be combined with a `val` field in `paramvals`, and when using `simplify` on the models.
 The `InteractModel` may also combine `range`, `bounds` or fields with `units` and use them to construct sliders.